oreoluwa-bs/microsaur/README.md

 # Microsaur (Micro dinosaur)

 A lightweight and flexible Go-based application that enables you to quickly set up a remote SQLite database server accessible over HTTP.
 Simplify database management by interacting with SQLite databases remotely, executing queries, and performing updates seamlessly through HTTP requests.
 Please note that this is a tiny experiment and is not intended for production use.
+Inspired by Turso and Upstash (redis)

 ## Features